 And then everything changed!

-One of my submissions was to New Scientist magazine.
+I had submitted an article to the New Scientist magazine.
 It wasn’t directly about science.
 It concerned the employment situation for science graduates and was (in my opinion) a humorous account of my job search.
 The concept was that for all the help my science degree was giving me in the job market, I would be better off selling it.

 Entitled “For sale: One science degree”, it started with a small ad: “Biochemistry degree.
 Class 2(ii) Hons (Wales) BSc.
 One owner.
 Hardly used.
 Only 16 months old.
 Will consider exchanging for a job.”

 Amazingly, they accepted the article – and paid me for it too.
-The mind-boggling sum of ₤60.
+The mind-boggling sum of 60 pounds!

 But that wasn’t the end of it!